Tours and Attractions in Kaş

 History of Kaş

 The town was initially settled by the Lycians and called Habesos.
-It extended until the Persians attacked it in the 6th century B.C., when the Lycia declined.
+It extended until the Persians attacked it in the 6th century B.C., when Lycia declined.

 Kaş was subsumed under Ottoman dominion in the 15th century.
 Following the dissolution of the Ottoman Empire and the founding of the Republic of Turkey in 1923, a compulsory population exchange between Turkey and Greece ensued in the aftermath of the Greco-Turkish War.